 Class 4 UV lasers are installed in the MicroBooNE and SBND experiments for calibration of the LArTPC detectors; they are operated infrequently.
 Each laser and light path is fully enclosed and locked, with safety signage posted on the enclosure when the laser calibration system is in operation.
+The laser light paths are entirely below grade, with no possible line-of-sight to above-grade locations either inside or outside the building.
 The collaborators who operate or service the lasers (SMEs) undergo laser safety training and a laser eye exam.
 Each laser system has a Standard Operating Procedure (SOP) for the system experts.

 Class 3R laser systems are installed in the ANNIE and ICARUS experiments for calibration of their photodetectors.
-Both are operated on a regular periodic basis by their collaborations.
+Both systems are located below grade, with light paths entirely contained below grade interior to the buildings.
+Both systems are operated on a regular periodic basis by their collaborations.
 The ANNIE calibration system can be operated remotely.
 The ICARUS calibration system is operated by its experts by accessing the equipment in the SBN-FD building.

-All laser installations have been reviewed and approved by the Fermilab Laser Safety Officer (LSO) prior to operation, and meet all requirements found in Fermilab Environment, Safety and Health Manual (FESHM) Chapter Lasers.
+All laser installations have been reviewed and approved by the Fermilab Laser Safety Officer (LSO) prior to operation, and meet all requirements found in Fermilab Environment, Safety and Health Manual (FESHM) Chapter Lasers, as stated in Section I Chapter 4.